Marina Bay Sands: Jackpot Aunty (2011)

-In late 2011, Marina Bay Sands had a dispute with Madam Choo Hong Eng, on whether she could obtain a big sum of money, which a slot machine had shown that she had won on 18 October 2011.
-The jackpot in question was SGD$416,721.12.
+In late 2011, Marina Bay Sands had a dispute with Choo Hong Eng, on whether she was entitled to winnings which a slot machine had allegedly shown that she had won SGD 416,721.12 on 18 October 2011.
 A casino manager claimed that it was a machine error.
-Upon negotiation, the casino offered to give her a car which was worth SGD$258,962 instead.
-Ms Choo appointed a lawyer to demand that Marina Bay Sands pay her the whole sum.
-Several days later, the casino agreed to pay her that amount.
-The Singaporean government department - Casino Regulatory Authority, condemned the casino for failing to keep its machine operating properly.
-The mass media reported that Ms Choo had donated the whole of her winning to charities instead of keeping it to herself.
+During negotiations, the casino offered to give her a car which was worth SGD 258,962 instead.
+Choo appointed a lawyer to demand that Marina Bay Sands pay her the whole sum.
+Several days later, the casino agreed to pay her the full amount.

+The Casino Regulatory Authority of Singapore censured the casino for failing to keep its machine operating properly, although it ultimately found that the casino had not intentionally sought to deceive Choo or deprive her of her prize.

+According to media reports, Choo subsequently donated her winnings to charities instead of keeping it for herself.